 In practice this means you should be doing user research before the first designs are made or the first line of code is written.
 Evidence from research should inform each and every decision made by a delivery team, from which programming language to use to prioritising features.
 User research helps to ensure that the product or service is designed based on a detailed, realistic understanding of what users need from it, rather than from assumptions for guesswork.

 From my experience of working with central government and other organisations outside government who have aligned their practices to GDP principles, the difference it makes is incredible.
 Making early, evidence-based decisions means that developers spend less time writing redundant code, designers get to the best designs quicker and ultimately the services and products produced are better.

 So, I’d recommend anyone starting a digital career or already in the middle of one to go and read about what GDS says and how they propose you should organise development teams and manage processes.
 The recently-revised Service Standard is a very good place to start.
 You may not agree with all of it, I know I don’t, but it’s a good starting point for understanding how digital services should be developed.

-If you would like support or advice on adapting and applying GDS principles to your business, please free to contact us.
+If you would like support or advice on adapting and applying GDS principles to your business, please contact us.